ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-attributes.md

 2. Make sure the user accounts have values filled in for the attribute(s) you selected in Step 1.
 View user account details, and if necessary, edit user accounts to include attribute values.

-    To do this using PowerShell, see [Configure user account properties with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/configure-user-account-properties-with-office-365-powershell).
+    - To edit multiple accounts (or use PowerShell to edit a single account), see [Configure user account properties with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/configure-user-account-properties-with-office-365-powershell).

-    To do this in Azure Active Directory, see [Add or update a user's profile information using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal).
+    - To edit a single account, see [Add or update a user's profile information using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal).

 3. [Define segments using PowerShell](information-barriers-policies.md#define-segments-using-powershell), similar to the following examples: